mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 3. Browse to the location of SOM Analyst and select **guiArcGIS93.tbx** and click **Open**.

-.. note:: Depending on your computer setup, it may be necessary to "connect" to the folder conatain SOM Analyst.
+.. note:: Depending on your computer setup, it may be necessary to "connect" to the folder that contains SOM Analyst.
 In the dialog box click on the icon of a folder with an arrow pointing to a globe.

 .. figure:: ../../_images/guiArcGIS93.png

 .. note:: Double clicking on a toolbox opens it as a folder and allows you to add toolboxes it contains.

-The SOM Analyst toolbox is now acessible throught the ArcToolbox panel.
+The SOM Analyst toolbox is now accessible through the ArcToolbox panel.

 .. figure:: ../../_images/SOManalyst.png

-Browse through the toolbox to familarize your self with the tools.
+Browse through the toolbox to familiarize your self with the tools.

 .. figure:: ../../_images/ToolList.png